YC-IV/kidicam/README.md

 * Capture & Share: Empower kids to take photos of their surroundings and share their perspectives.
 * Interactive Learning: Utilize Google Lens to identify objects, learn names, pronunciations, and gather information instantly.
 * Creative Expression: Encourage storytelling and description skills as children explain their photographs.
+* Encouraging Focus and Patience: When your child uses KidiCam, they learn to slow down and pay attention to details—waiting for the right moment to take a photo, holding the camera steady, and thinking about what they see.
+These simple actions help build their ability to focus, be patient, and develop mindful observation skills—all important traits for learning and emotional growth.

 ## 🛠️ Hardware and Accessories
 The 3D model is designed around the Asus Zenfone 8 [[Specs]](https://www.asus.com/mobile-handhelds/phones/zenfone/zenfone-8/techspec/).
 And also needs the following accessories: